The relationship between money and happiness has been a hot topic for centuries.

 While there have been many studies into how money impacts our happiness level, little has been done on whether happier people actually make more money in the first place.

 One study by Jan-Emmanuel De Neve and Andrew J. Oswald followed over 10,000 US adolescents and young adults over a decade and found that happiness during teenage years and young adulthood was directly linked with income at age 29.

 The researchers make it clear that their goal is to show that the relationship between income and happiness is dynamic.

-While their findings complement existing research on the effect of income on well-being – which point to a strong correlation between income and happiness – they also add strong evidence to the argument that happier people do earn a higher income!!
+While their findings complement existing research on the effect of income on well-being, which points to a strong correlation between income and happiness; they also add strong evidence to the argument that happier people do earn a higher income.

 Their results show that students describing themselves as happier at ages 16 and 18, felt happier with their lives at age 22 and earned more income at age 28.

 The study also found that those reporting a “very happy” adolescence earned an income about 10% above the average, while those who experienced a “profoundly unhappy” adolescence made about 30% less than the average income.